keithledgerwood/WICLab-guide/v2/06-governance.md

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img24.png "image_tooltip")

 2. In the search bar, enter **Okta Access Certification Reviews** and click on the results.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img25.png "image_tooltip")

-> This tile (Okta application) is tied to a group where membership is dynamically managed within Okta.
+> **Note:** This app is tied to a group where membership is dynamically managed within Okta.
 If an Okta user is flagged as a reviewer in any active campaign, they will be in the group and see the application on the dashboard.

 You are presented with a list of campaigns for which the user is a reviewer.
 You see a summary of information about each active campaign.